York Street gardens will close at 3 p.m. on Aug. 25 for a private event, and close at 3 p.m. on Aug. 27 and 30 for concerts. Other early closings.

 Mount Goliath is a mountain peak section of the Mount Evans natural area located outside of Idaho Springs within the Arapaho National Forest.
 Visitors to this fragile alpine environment can experience the highest cultivated garden in the U.S. (managed by Denver Botanic Gardens in conjunction with the U.S. Forest Service), enjoy the Dos Chappell Nature Center or hike the M. Walter Pesman Trail.
 The Pesman trail winds through subalpine and alpine areas where wildflowers and animals live amid grand mountain vistas and the sculptured, grizzled beauty of the bristlecone pines.

 All visitors to Mount Goliath and Mount Evans need to pay the recreation amenity fee at the fee station.
 Access to Mount Goliath is weather dependent – please contact the Clear Creek Ranger District to find out if the road to Mount Evans is open.
-Please note that Mount Goliath and the road to Mount Evans are now closed for the season.
+Summit open Memorial Day through Labor Day only (weather permitting).
 Mount Goliath does not have live weather updates, but is near Idaho Springs.
 However, please be aware that due to the mountain’s altitude and exposure, it may be significantly colder or windier than Idaho Springs.